Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Small deviations for norms

+The argument for $w^{1,1}$--position almost literally repeats the above, up to using the appropriate balancing conditions. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{th: smdev gen}] Apart from applying Theorem~\ref{th: smalldev main}, the proof essentially reproduces the ideas from Subsection~\ref{subs: gen case}, so we only sketch the argument.
-The starting point is the dichotomy employed earlier in paper \cite{PV-dicho}: given any norm $f(\cdot)$ in $\R^n$ with the unit ball in John's position, either the critical dimension $k(f)$ is greater than $n^{c}$, or, as a corollary of Alon--Milman's theorem \cite{AM}, there is a subspace $X:=(E,f(\cdot))$ of $(\R^n,f(\cdot))$ of dimension $c'n^{1/2}$ which has a $Cn^{c/2}$--unconditional basis.
-Here, $c>0$ is a sufficiently small universal constant, which will be chosen later.
+The starting point is the dichotomy employed earlier in paper \cite{PV-dicho} and, before that, introduced in \cite{Sch06}: given any norm $f(\cdot)$ in $\R^n$ with the unit ball in John's position, and any $c\in(0,1/4]$, either the critical dimension $k(f)$ is greater than $n^{c}$, or, as a corollary of Alon--Milman's theorem \cite{AM}, there is a subspace $X:=(E,f(\cdot))$ of $(\R^n,f(\cdot))$ of dimension $c'n^{1/2}$ which has a $Cn^{c/2}$--unconditional basis (see, for example, proof of Theorem~4.4 in \cite{PV-dicho}).
+Here, $c',C>0$ are constants which may only depend on $c$.
+We will choose $c>0$ later.

 In the former case, the required result immediately follows from standard concentration estimates for Lipschitz functions in the Gauss space.
 In the latter case, applying an appropriate linear transformation to $X$ (whose existence is guaranteed by the Borsuk--Ulam theorem, see \cite[Lemma 3.1]{PV-dicho}), we obtain a normed space $(\R^{c'n^{1/2}},\widetilde f(\cdot))$ such that the standard basis $\{e_i\}_{i=1}^{c'n^{1/2}}$ is $Cn^{c/2}$--unconditional, and, moreover, $\Exp|\partial_i \widetilde f(G')|=\Exp|\partial_j \widetilde f(G')|$ for all $i\neq j$, where $G'$ is the standard Gaussian vector in $\R^{c'n^{1/2}}$.
-The $Cn^{c/2}$--unconditionality of the standard basis then implies
+The $Cn^{c/2}$--unconditionality of the standard basis then implies, similarly to the argument in \eqref{019874019874098},